 Education at the UCSF School of Dentistry

-The faculty have defined and approved 16 competencies that each student must demonstrate in order to graduate.
+The faculty have defined and approved 12 competencies that each student must demonstrate in order to graduate.
 These statements represent broad levels of academic and clinical achievement, measured by specific faculty evaluations and written and clinical examinations at various times during the academic program.
-These fundamental competencies, in the mind of the faculty, prepare the graduate for success with licensing examinations and the practice of general dentistry.
+These fundamental competencies, in the mind of the faculty, prepare the graduate for lifelong learning and success with achieving licensure, and the safe practice of general dentistry.

 UCSF School of Dentistry Competency Statements

-- Demonstrate ethical and professional behavior in interactions with the UCSF community including students, staff, faculty, and patients (universal learning outcome.)
+- Demonstrates ethical and professional behavior in interactions with the UCSF Community, including students, staff, faculty and patients.
+(UCSF Competency)

 - Integrates and applies course-based knowledge.
 (UCSF Competency)

 - Demonstrates critical thinking and problem solving, and applies foundational sciences and the best available evidence to decision making.

 - Assesses oral health, diagnoses oral diseases, creates comprehensive treatment plans emphasizing prevention, and makes appropriate referrals.

 - Delivers safe, effective, compassionate and efficient patient-centered care, within the scope of a general dentist, to a diverse patient pool.